Red Army: Shortcomings

-In 1941 the rapid progress of the initial German air and land attacks into the Soviet Union made Red Army logistical support difficult because many depots (and most of the USSR's industrial manufacturing base) lay in the country's invaded western areas, obliging their re-establishment east of the Ural Mountains.
-Lend-Lease trucks and jeeps from the USA began appearing in large numbers in 1942.
-Until then the Red Army was often required to improvise or go without weapons, vehicles, and other equipment.
-The 1941 decision to physically move their manufacturing capacity east of the Ural mountains kept the main Soviet support system out of German reach.
+In 1941, the rapid progress of the initial German air and land attacks into the Soviet Union made Red Army logistical support difficult because many depots (and most of the USSR's industrial manufacturing base) lay in the country's invaded western areas, obliging their re-establishment east of the Ural Mountains.
+Lend-Lease trucks and jeeps from the United States began appearing in large numbers in 1942.
+Until then, the Red Army was often required to improvise or go without weapons, vehicles, and other equipment.
+The 1941 decision to physically move their manufacturing capacity east of the Ural Mountains kept the main Soviet support system out of German reach.
 In the later stages of the war, the Red Army fielded some excellent weaponry, especially artillery and tanks.
 The Red Army's heavy KV-1 and medium T-34 tanks outclassed most Wehrmacht armor, but in 1941 most Soviet tank units used older and inferior models.

+Lend-Lease

+The Red Army was financially and materially assisted in its wartime effort by the United States.
+In total, the U.S. deliveries to the USSR through Lend-Lease amounted to $11 billion in materials ($180 billion in the 2020 money value): over 400,000 jeeps and trucks; 12,000 armored vehicles (including 7,000 tanks, about 1,386 of which were M3 Lees and 4,102 M4 Shermans); 14,015 aircraft (of which 4,719 were Bell P-39 Airacobras, 2,908 were Douglas A-20 Havocs and 2,400 were Bell P-63 Kingcobras) and 1.75 million tons of food.